I. Ordinary Action for Extinctive Prescription

 Villamorey filed an absolute nullity action against the protocolization of Order 898 from Panama's Twelfth Circuit Civil Court, which approved a judicial transaction between Lisa, S.A. and BDT Investments, Inc. The instrument had been used by BDT to request participation as a third-party co-adjuvant in the prescription action, a request the Court denied.

-The answer, filed on the same November 5, 2025, raised five peremptory exceptions along three lines: (1) Villamorey lacks standing and interest under Article 1302 of the Civil Code, as it was not a party to the transaction or the protocolization, and the instrument produced no effects in its sphere of rights; (2) the protocolization was performed under Article 63, paragraph one, of the Notarial Code, which authorizes notaries to protocolize judicial documents "by and before themselves" without requiring any party's request; and (3) subsidiarily, any defect would constitute a relative nullity susceptible to confirmation, without affecting the underlying Panamanian judicial transaction.
+In <doc id="gua-01163-2024-01914-2025-11-05-a" />, filed on November 5, 2025, Lisa raised five peremptory exceptions along three lines: (1) Villamorey lacks standing and interest under Article 1302 of the Civil Code, as it was not a party to the transaction or the protocolization, and the instrument produced no effects in its sphere of rights; (2) the protocolization was performed under Article 63, paragraph one, of the Notarial Code, which authorizes notaries to protocolize judicial documents "by and before themselves" without requiring any party's request; and (3) subsidiarily, any defect would constitute a relative nullity susceptible to confirmation, without affecting the underlying Panamanian judicial transaction.
 This proceeding remains pending.